Chromium acetate hydroxide

 Chromium acetate hydroxide is the coordination complex with the formula [Cr2(OH)3(OAc)3]4.
-A dark violet solid, it crystallizes with 34 water of crystallization.
+A dark violet solid, it crystallizes as the triacontatetrahydrate (34 molecules of water of crystallization).
 It is water soluble.

 Structure

 The complex is a tetramer of binuclear Cr2(OH)3(OAc)3.
 The subunits are linked by acetate and hydroxide ligands.
-The oxidation state of chromium is III, which explains the stability of the complex since octahedral d3 ions give kinetically robust complexes.
+The oxidation state of chromium is +3, which explains the stability of the complex since octahedral d3 ions give kinetically robust complexes.
 Overall, the complex's structure is unusual compared to other transition metal carboxylate complexes.